 To put his aforementioned remark into context: Based on his life experiences he came to the conclusion that it is very hard to find an upright person, especially an upright woman.
 The question is, why would King Solomon mention lack of righteousness and hone in on women in particular?

 We can assume that when King Solomon wrote about people he wrote about the people in his life.
 Solomon lived in a palace.
-He was surrounded by his staff and his wives.
+He was surrounded by his staff and wives.
 Whenever he came in touch with people outside his realm it was either dignitaries from foreign countries or people who wanted something from him.
-It’s hard to find a true friend in situations like these!
+I have never been in a position of political power and influence, but I imagine that it is hard to find a true friend in situations like these.

 Marriage celebrates the fact that two people are partnering up to tackle life together.
 The spouse is supposed to be the person who has your back.
 Well, how many wives did King Solomon have?
 According to historical records, the size of his harem was legendary.
 Marriage is simply not designed for more than two.
 Any added spouse devastates this covenant relationship.
 In King Solomon’s case, the more women he accumulated, the more his chances dwindled to find a true friend.

 Offending women – or any human being for that matter – never remains an isolated incident.
 Abuse begets more abuse and soon rears its ugly head everywhere.
 It did not take very long until this kind of attitude carried over into King Solomon’s business affairs.
 He employed slaves to build two very extravagant and elaborate buildings: the temple and his palace.
 Turning people into slaves significantly reduces prospects of having good and worthy relationships.
 That’s just a general observation.

 Everything God has created is wonderful and special but becomes utterly meaningless when we fail to draw the connection.
 I believe the first step to healing a distorted world view is acknowledging that we are God’s creation.
 We give glory to Him that way – and giving glory to God renders everything meaningful.